 (c) a formal omission, irregularity or defect in a document, declaration, publication or other thing that a person has made, issued or done in good faith.

 4.84.
-Regulations about retention and availability of electoral papers
+Retention and availability of electoral papers, regulations about

 Regulations may include provisions about —